silitics/rugpi/www/docs/getting-started.md

 ## Running a VM

 While you could use the EFI-compatible images to manually create VMs, there is an easier way built directly into Rugix Bakery.
-For instance, to run a VM based on the `customized-arm64` image, run the following command:[^new-vm]
+For instance, to run a VM based on the `customized-efi-arm64` system, run the following command:[^new-vm]

 [^new-vm]: Running this command will always create a fresh VM.
 In particular, this means that the SSH host keys of the system do change every time.
 When connecting via SSH you may first need to remove the old keys from `known_hosts`.